josh-development/docs-v1/getting-started/migrating-from-enmap.md

 ## Step 1: Installation

-The TL;DR of the Installation page is that you just need to run `npm i josh@latest` or `yarn add josh@latest` in your project to get Josh itself.
-You can simply do this in your project folder, because we can do all this within that folder without losing any data.&#x20;
+The TL;DR of the Installation page is that you just need to run `npm i @joshdb/core` or `yarn add @joshdb/core` in your project to get Josh itself.
+You can simply do this in your project folder, because we can do all this within that folder without losing any data.

 Then, you choose a provider and you install that, too, with its pre-requisites.
 In this example we're going for the SQLite provider, but the instructions should be identical for all of them except for the provider name.
-So in our case, with the windows-build-tools already installed (because you're using Enmap, you have those already!) we can just `npm i @josh-providers/sqlite` or `yarn add @josh-providers@sqlite` to add it.&#x20;
+So in our case, with the windows-build-tools already installed (because you're using Enmap, you have those already!) we can just `npm i @joshdb/sqlite` or `yarn add @joshdb/sqlite` to add it.

 With those 2 modules added we can continue on to the migration itself.
-DO NOT DELETE OR UNINSTALL ENMAP OR ITS DATA YET, obviously.
+DO NOT DELETE OR UNINSTALL ENMAP OR ITS DATA YET.

 ## Step 2: Migration